-Cauliflower is one of the Stardew Valley best crops.
+Cauliflower is one of Stardew Valley’s best crops.
 One can buy cauliflower seeds from the general store anytime for just 80g.
-You can then harvest grownup cauliflower after 12 days, sell for 175g and make a 95g profit on your sale.
+You can then harvest grown cauliflower after 12 days, sell for 175g, and make a 95g profit on your sale.

 Parsnip is a good crop to start as a newbie in Stardew.
 You can buy it for 20g and sell it after just four days for 35g making 15g as profit.
 You will be able to collect a good amount of gold by the end of the spring season if you work hard.